Article in User Manual category.

-The leader in this category is Apple’s iOS platform with over 25% of its developers earning over $5,000 per month.
-Because of its continued market penetration, Android is also a well regarded platform.
-16% of its app developers earn over $5,000 per month in revenue.
-However, it is worth noting that Android is much more ‘top heavy’ in terms of earnings with much of its total revenue being earned by its top developers.
-The iOS platform has its overall earnings more spread out increasing your odds to make money via their app market.
+The leader in this category is Apple’s iOS platform, with over 25% of its developers earning over $5,000 per month.
+Android is also a well-regarded platform because of its continued market penetration.
+Sixteen percent of Android app developers earn over $5,000 per month in revenue.
+However, it is worth noting that Android is much more "top heavy” in terms of earnings, with much of its total revenue being earned by its top developers.
+The iOS platform has a wider spread of overall earnings, increasing your odds to make money via their app market as a newcomer.

 Platforms that aren’t as favorable to app prospectors include Blackberry OS and Windows mobile platform.
 Blackberry doesn’t have the market penetration of Apple or Android, and its parent company RIM has seen its earnings and spotlight in the market diminish year by year.
 Windows has strong corporate backing from Microsoft but lacks overall popularity among cellular end users.
 While more niche platforms can be profit earners, they should only be considered once your app has proven profitable on a more widely used platform.
 Once an app is a proven winner, porting it to other platforms becomes more viable.

 There's no denying it.
 Apps are big business.
 In 2016, global app revenue hit an estimated $52 billion.
 This was a $10 billion increase from 2015.
 Business Insider predicts an 18% increase in global app revenue between 2017 and 2020.
 By some calculations, the app economy will be worth $6.3 billion by 2022.